piyushstacks/piyushstacks/README.md

 I'm Piyush, a software engineer from Ahmedabad, India.

-I'm primarily interested in full-stack development and currently working on building some cool projects.
+I'm primarily interested in full-stack development and currently working on some cool projects.

 Outside of work, I'm interested in following the developments of science.
 Also, I love to read books and create content.